conan-io/docs/reference/generators/json.rst

 settings
 --------

-The settings used during :comamnd:`conan install`.
+The settings used during :command:`conan install`.

 options
 -------